Green Cone Information

 |

-The Green Cone is an in-ground digester that breaks down food scraps - including meat, fish, dairy, and bones.
-They can be placed in yards and gardens, even right next to the house, and don’t require turning or special material combinations to work.
-They do require at least a half-day of full sun and well drained soil (or add gravel and sand to create drainage around the cone).
+The Green Cone is an in-ground digester that breaks down food scraps - including animal products.
+They can be placed and then don’t require any attention to work.
+They require at least a half-day of full sun and well drained soil (or add gravel and sand to create drainage around the cone).

 Your browser does not support viewing this document.
 Click here to download the document.